syncfusion-content/document-processing-docs/Document-Processing/Web-apis/consume-apis/delete-pdf-pages.md

 ---
-title: Delete PDF Pages Service
+title: Syncfusion PDF Page Deletion Service Guide
-description:  Easily remove specific pages from a PDF document using the Delete Pages API.
-Provide the PDF file and page deletion options to the delete-pages endpoint for precise page management.
+description:  Easily remove specific pages from a PDF document using Syncfusion's Delete Pages API.
+Provide the PDF and page deletion options for precise management.
 platform: document-processing
 control: general
 documentation: UG
 ---
-# Delete Pages
+# How to Delete Pages from a PDF Using Syncfusion API

 This feature allows you to delete pages in a PDF document.
 To perform this operation, you need to supply a PDF document as input to the Delete Pages API.